Environmental communication: Information Technology and Environmental Communication

 The technological breakthroughs empowered by the appearance of the Internet are also contributing to environmental problems.
 Air pollution, acid rain, global warming, and the reduction of natural sources are also an outcome of online technologies.
 Netcraft argued that in the world, there are 7,290,968 web-facing computers, 214,036,874 unique domain names, and 1,838,596,056 websites leading to significant power consumption.
 Therefore, notions such as “Green Websites” have emerged for helping to tackle this issue.
 “Green Websites” is “associated with the climate-friendly policies and aims to improve the natural habitat of Earth.
 Renewable sources, the use of black color, and the highlight of the environmental news are some of the easiest and cheapest ways to contribute positively to climate issues”.
 The aforementioned term is under the umbrella of “Green Computing,” which is aiming to limit the carbon footprints, energy consumption and benefit the computing performance.

-Information and Communications technology aka ICT, has an obsessive amount of environment impacts through different types of disposal of devices and equipment that have been portrayed to give off harmful gasses and Bluetooth waves into the atmosphere that increase the carbon emissions.
-This has also shown that the technology has been used to minimize energy use, society always wants new technology no matter if it affects the environment good or not, but ICT has been cutting back and putting out better technology for our environment while still being able to communicate through society.